The Connectivity of the Dual: Notation and basic results

 \item The embedded {\em boundary multigraph} $G_b$ is the bipartite graph with vertex set $V_c\cup F_b$, where a vertex $v\in V_c$ is adjacent to $f\in F_b$ if $v\in f$.
-For each time $v$ occurs in the closed boundary walk, there is an edge $\{v,f\}$ of $f$ and the embedding is given by the rotational order around $v$, respectively the boundary walk.
-We consider the embedding to be given by the rotational system, so the genus of $G_b$ is not necessarily the genus of $G$, but can be smaller.
-In general, $G_b$ need not be connected, but in all cases where we apply the Euler formula to $G_b$, it will be connected.
+For each time $v$ occurs in the closed boundary walk of $f\in F_b$, there is an edge $\{v,f\}$ and the embedding is given by the rotation around $v$, respectively by the boundary walk.
+We consider the embedding to be given by the rotation system, so the genus of $G_b$ is bounded from above by the genus of $G$.
+In general, $G_b$ needs not be connected, but in all cases where we apply the Euler formula to $G_b$, it will be connected.
 Face sizes in this graph will later be used to determine bounds on the size of cut sets in the dual.

-\item The graph $\bar G_b$ is the graph $G\cup G_b$ where the rotational order around vertices in $V_c$ is such that the edges to vertices in $F_b$ are inside the corresponding faces.
+\item The multigraph $\bar G_b$ is the graph $G\cup G_b$ where the rotation around vertices in $V_c$ is such that the edges to vertices in $F_b$ are inside the corresponding faces.
 The genus of $\bar G_b$ is equal to the genus of $G$.

-\item For a component $C$ of $G-V_c$, the set $F_C$ is the set of ({\em interior}) faces of $C$, that is faces of $G$ that are not in $F_b$ and contain only vertices of $C\cup V_c$ in the boundary.
+\item For a component $C$ of $G-V_c$, the set $F_C^{int}$ is the set of ({\em interior}) faces of $C$, that is faces of $G$ that are not in $F_b$ and contain only vertices of $C\cup V_c$ in the boundary.

-\item If $G$ is an embedded graph and $G'=(V',E')$ a subgraph with an embedding induced by $G$, a $G'$-bridge $B$ of $G$ is either a subgraph of $G$ that is a single edge of $G-E'$ with both ends in $V'$, or a component $C_B$ of $G-V'$ together with the edges of $G$ with one endpoint in $V'$ and one in $C_B$ and the endpoints of these edges in $G'$.
-We say that a bridge $B$ is {\em inside a face} $f$ of $G'$, if there is an angle $e_1,e_2$ of $f$ so that there is an edge of $B$ in the rotational order between $e_1$ and $e_2$.
+\item If $G$ is an embedded multigraph and $G'=(V',E')$ a subgraph with an embedding induced by $G$, a ($G'$-)bridge $B$ of $G$ is either a subgraph of $G$ that is a single edge of $G-E'$ with both ends in $V'$, or a component $C_B$ of $G-V'$ together with the edges of $G$ with one endpoint in $V'$ and one in $C_B$ and the endpoints of these edges in $G'$.
+We say that a bridge $B$ is {\em inside a face} $f$ of $G'$, if there is an angle $e_1,e_2$ of $f$ so that there is an edge of $B$ in the rotation between $e_1$ and $e_2$.

 \item Bridges can be inside different faces.
 If for a face of $G'$ we have that all bridges inside this face are inside no other face of $G'$, we call this face {\em simple}, otherwise {\em bridged}.
 Note that if a face $f$ is bridged, there is at least one other bridged face $f'$ with which $f$ shares bridges, but there could be more.